ABOUT ANDY

 The Longer Version

-Like a lot of kids, I made sense of the hard parts by deciding something was wrong with me.
-That the way to be safe, loved, and accepted, to truly belong, was to prove my worth to the world through achievement.
+That the way to be safe, loved, and accepted was to prove my worth through achievement.
 To be smarter, faster, stronger.
 To never let them see me struggle.
 To always look good, no matter what it cost on the inside.

-I didn't know I'd made that decision.
+I didn't know that decision had been made.
 It just became the way I moved through the world.

 And for a long time, it did exactly what it was supposed to do.
 Every arena I entered became a way to earn my place, to feel, at least for a while, like I was enough.
 Like I belonged.